CardiacModelling/BenNevisBenchmark/Benchmarking framework.md

 1. https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#comparing-algorithms

   - > However, comparing algorithms requires a little bit of care because the  function-value/parameter tolerance tests are not all implemented in  exactly the same way for different algorithms.
 So, for example, the same fractional 10−4 tolerance on the function value might  produce a much more accurate minimum in one algorithm compared to  another, and matching them might require some experimentation with the  tolerances.
      >
      > Instead, a more fair and reliable way to compare two different  algorithms is to run one until the function value is converged to some  value *f*A, and then run the second algorithm with the minf_max [termination test](https://nlopt.readthedocs.io/en/latest/NLopt_Introduction#termination-conditions) set to minf_max=*f*A. That is, ask how long it takes for the two algorithms to reach the same function value.
      >
      > Better yet, run some algorithm for a really long time until the minimum *f*M is located to high precision.
 Then run the different algorithms you want to compare with the termination test: minf_max=*f*M+Δ*f*.
 That is, ask how long it takes for the different algorithms to obtain the minimum to within an absolute tolerance Δ*f*, for some Δ*f*.
 (This is *totally different* from using the ftol_abs termination test, because the latter uses only a crude estimate of the error in the function values, and moreover the  estimate varies between algorithms.)
 2. Bartz-Beielstein, Thomas, Carola Doerr, Daan van den Berg, Jakob Bossek, Sowmya Chandrasekaran, Tome Eftimov, Andreas Fischbach, et al.  Benchmarking in Optimization: Best Practice and Open Issues,  2020. https://doi.org/10.48550/ARXIV.2007.03488.
 3. Suganthan, P N, N Hansen, J J Liang, and K Deb.
 Problem Definitions and Evaluation Criteria for the CEC 2005 Special Session on Real-Parameter Optimization,  n.d., 51.
+4. Bossek, Jakob, Pascal Kerschke, and Heike Trautmann.
+A Multi-Objective Perspective on Performance Assessment and Automated Selection of Single-Objective Optimization Algorithms.  *Applied Soft Computing* 88 (March 2020): 105901. https://doi.org/10.1016/j.asoc.2019.105901.
+5. Hansen, Nikolaus, Anne Auger, Steffen Finck, and Raymond Ros.
+Real-Parameter Black-Box Optimization Benchmarking 2009: Experimental Setup,  n.d., 20.

 ### Process